vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

     *   differences: "SIMFHE" vs "DEEPFHE"

         *   the latter needs to save and deployed the model into dedicated client-server architecture.
-Which includes generating keys to encrypted data (client's job) and keys\_evalutation to infer on encrypted data (server's job).
+Which includes generated keys to encrypted data (client's job) and keys\_evalutation to infer on encrypted data (server's job).
 "SIMFHE" simulates the said process.

         *   based on current model complexity and hardware capacity (Ice Lake CPU), unlike "SIMFHE" which provides an answer within the milliseconds (like "CLEAR"), "DEEPFHE" takes hours to infer.